pnnl/galas/README.md

 # GALAS: Graph Analytics for Large Atomistic Simulations

+The graph-theoretical concept of connected components is employed to extract the evolution of defect configurations in large atomistic simulations.
+Building upon standard nearest neighbor analysis, graph theory and associated tools are used to reduce multi-million-atom systems into discrete component subgraphs that represent distinct structural defects.
+This method allows the automated identification, characterization, and tracking of defective regions within large volumes of data representing atomic-scale processes.
+Such analysis elucidates relationships between external stimuli and defect distributions, which have a large influence on material properties.

 ## Scripts
 * ```collect_neighbors.py```: collect neighboring atom pairs from LAMMPS dumps
 * ```make_graphs.py```: create full graphs from neighbor pairs